TDG-Platform/docs/AOP Strip Processor_V2Post.md

 # AOP Strip Processor (Advanced Ortho Product)

 The AOP Strip Processor generates large scale, color balanced ortho mosaics in a semi-automated fashion.
 Level 1B imagery is processed according to defined inputs.
-The AOP Strip Processor can be run through a simple Python script using the [GBDXTools Interface](https://github.com/DigitalGlobe/gbdxtools/blob/master/docs/user_guide.rst), which requires some initial setup, or through the [GBDX Web Application](https://gbdx.geobigdata.io/materials/).
+The AOP Strip Processor can be run through a simple Python script using  [gbdxtools](https://github.com/DigitalGlobe/gbdxtools/blob/master/docs/user_guide.rst), which requires some initial setup, or through the [GBDX Web Application](https://gbdx.geobigdata.io/materials/).
 Tasks and workflows can be added to AOP (described in Part II) or run separately after the AOP process is completed.

 **Example Script: Run in IPython**